3920 Potomac Ave., Arlington, 22202

 Short Bridge Park straddles the boundary between Arlington and the City of Alexandria.
 The County worked closely with the City to seamlessly integrate parkland owned by Alexandria with Arlington’s park.
 Eventually, Short Bridge Park will connect to a larger park system as redevelopment continues in Alexandria, via the City’s North Potomac Yard Small Area Plan.
 That plan calls for a park to be located where there is now surface parking serving the Potomac Yard strip mall.
 A decommissioned railroad bridge now fenced off to the public will connect Short Bridge Park to Crescent Park.
 It is envisioned as an “urban deck” similar to New York’s High Line Park.

-The area owned by Alexandria will be improved as part of the development in North Potomac Yard, CDD #19.
+The area owned by Alexandria will be improved as part of the development in North Potomac Yard, Coordinated Development District #19.
 Note that Condition #20 of CDD #19 identifies the improvement triggers and Condition #71 identifies the required improvements.
-There is no timeline available for the future design process and construction as it is dependent on this development.
+There is no immediate timeline available for the future design process and construction as it is dependent on this development.

 Public engagement for Short Bridge Park’s Master Plan launched in February 2017.
 The plan was developed by staff and a consultant team, based on site analyses and the public feedback.
 Four public meetings were held, and an online comment form garnered 213 submissions.
 Staff made presentations to neighboring civic associations and to the adjacent Eclipse Home Owners Association, as well as the County’s Park and Recreation, Urban Forestry, Environmental, Pedestrian Advisory, Bicycle Advisory commissions and committees, and to the Alexandria Park and Recreation Commission.